LittleB0xes/Dailyrium/README.md

 Tomorrow, I would try to change the format of the terminal.
 The size and, over all, I will try to change the font !!

 ## Day 3
+### Big changes...
+Only 3 day and i decide to go back to tetra game engine (and left bracket-lib, which is also amazing but not fit to me)

+Better sooner rather than later